-Citigroup Inc. (C) agreed in November to sell EMI Group’s recorded-music and publishing businesses in separate transactions.
+Citigroup Inc. (C:US) agreed in November to sell EMI Group’s recorded-music and publishing businesses in separate transactions.
 Universal will buy EMI’s record labels, home to Katy Perry and Coldplay, and a Sony Corp.-led group that includes billionaire David Geffen paid $2.2 billion for the publishing unit, according to statements in November.

 The European Commission last month sent Universal the list of potential competition problems.

 Details of Universal’s potential concessions were reported by the Sunday Times yesterday.

 To contact the reporter on this story: Kristen Schweizer in London at firstname.lastname@example.org.

 To contact the editor responsible for this story: Kenneth Wong at email@example.com.